x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/configure-certificate-based-auth.md

     For detailed syntax and parameter information, see [Set-OwaVirtualDirectory](http://technet.microsoft.com/library/7fadcc2e-6339-48b1-b15c-c89e45d4e430.aspx).

-2. In the Exchange Management Shell, replace _\<ServerName\>_ with the name of your Exchange server, and run the following command to disable all other authentication methods on the Exchange Admin Center (ECP) virtual directory:
+2. In the Exchange Management Shell, replace _\<ServerName\>_ with the name of your Exchange server, and run the following command to disable all other authentication methods on the EAC virtual directory:

     ```
     Set-EcpVirtualDirectory "<ServerName>\ecp (Default Web Site)" -BasicAuthentication $false -WindowsAuthentication $false -DigestAuthentication $false -FormsAuthentication $false -AdfsAuthentication $false
     ```

-    For detailed syntax and parameter information, see [Set-EcpVirtualDirectory](https://docs.microsoft.com/en-us/powershell/module/exchange/client-access-servers/set-ecpvirtualdirectory?view=exchange-ps).
+    For detailed syntax and parameter information, see [Set-EcpVirtualDirectory](https://docs.microsoft.com/powershell/module/exchange/client-access-servers/set-ecpvirtualdirectory).

 3. Replace _\<ServerName\>_ with the name of your Exchange server, and run the following command to disable all other authentication methods on the ActiveSync virtual directory: